 There's a particular waterfall by the name of Bard's Leap, and if you take a dive off the ledge and survive, a ghost will pop up and commend you for pulling it off, rewarding you with a free boost in Speech.

 One of the quests in Neverwinter Nights presents you with an altar that supposedly leads you to the spirit world.
 How do you get across?
 Stab yourself in the heart!
 Also, there's a skeleton on the altar.
 Also, there's no clue on how you get back.

 Persona 4 rewards you with stat bonuses for eating some rather... suspect things from the fridge.
 For what it's worth, the stat it boosts is courage.
 Not that this explains why it would even occur to the main character to eat Nanako's science project, which was a container of dirt with grass growing on it.

-In Final Fantasy IV, the first fight against Rubicante can be made much easier if this trope comes into play.
-His title is the Fiend of Fire (or Autarch of Flame in later editions), he's red and wears all red, and his special attacks are all fire-based.
+In Final Fantasy IV, the first fight against Rubicante.
+His title is the Fiend of Fire, he's red and wears all red, and his special attacks are all fire-based.
 Sounds like he'd be healed by fire attacks, right?
 Well, they do... but since he believes in a fair fight, he'll turn around and heal you if you cast even the weakest Fire spell on him.
-And if he puts up his cloak, to make himself immune to ice attacks, he somehow becomes weak to his own element, meaning that it suddenly becomes a good idea to spam him with Fire 3/Firaga.
+Common sense goes right out the window, however, when he puts his Cloak of Flame up - because rather than give him immunity to ice in addition to absorbing fire, it flips his elemental affinities, and the Fiend of Fire somehow becomes weak to his own element.

 OFF has you climbing a huge smokestack at least three screens tall, then jumping inside.
 While it's still spouting smoke, mind you.
 Luckily, the Batter seems to be immune to sudden stops.